0/SpanishAcquisition/docs/_sources/user/pulse_programs.txt

 Any variables which are collections of values can have several of their values assigned via a dictionary.
 Dictionaries are of the form ``{<key>: <value>, ...}`` where the keys must correspond to the attribute names of the variable being assigned to.
 For example::

-   # A valid dictionary to be assigned to a pulse:
+   # A valid dictionary assigned to a pulse:
-   {amplitude: -0.5 V, length: 0.5 us, shape: 'square'}
+   p1 = {amplitude: -0.5 V, length: 0.5 us, shape: 'square'}

-   # Not all attributes must be present:
+   # Not all attributes need be present:
-   {shape: 'non-square'}
+   p2 = {shape: 'non-square'}

 .. _pulse_programs_attributes: